Vermont takes on New Hampshire in America East Tournament

 Burlington, Vermont; Saturday, 3 p.m.
 EST

-BOTTOM LINE: Vermont and New Hampshire square off in the America East Tournament.
+BOTTOM LINE: Vermont takes on New Hampshire in the America East Tournament.

-The Catamounts’ record in America East play is 13-3, and their record is 7-8 in non-conference play.
-Vermont ranks eighth in the America East with 27.9 points per game in the paint led by Shamir Bogues averaging 6.3.
+The Catamounts have gone 13-3 against America East teams, with a 7-8 record in non-conference play.
+Vermont scores 67.5 points and has outscored opponents by 3.2 points per game.

-The Wildcats are 6-10 against America East teams.
-New Hampshire is eighth in the America East giving up 77.0 points while holding opponents to 46.7% shooting.
+The Wildcats’ record in America East play is 6-10.
+New Hampshire has a 6-14 record against opponents over .500.

-Vermont scores 67.5 points per game, 9.5 fewer points than the 77.0 New Hampshire gives up.
-New Hampshire has shot at a 41.4% rate from the field this season, 0.6 percentage points fewer than the 42.0% shooting opponents of Vermont have averaged.
+Vermont’s average of 7.9 made 3-pointers per game this season is only 0.1 fewer made shots on average than the 8.0 per game New Hampshire gives up.
+New Hampshire averages 7.8 made 3-pointers per game this season, 1.0 more made shot on average than the 6.8 per game Vermont allows.

-TOP PERFORMERS: TJ Hurley is shooting 39.8% from beyond the arc with 2.6 made 3-pointers per game for the Catamounts, while averaging 16.1 points.
-Bogues is shooting 60.0% and averaging 12.1 points over the last 10 games.
+TOP PERFORMERS: TJ Hurley is scoring 16.1 points per game and averaging 2.4 rebounds for the Catamounts.
+Shamir Bogues is averaging 12.1 points and 3.6 rebounds over the last 10 games.

-Sami Pissis is scoring 16.4 points per game with 3.7 rebounds and 2.8 assists for the Wildcats.
-Khalil Badru is averaging 12.3 points and 5.3 rebounds while shooting 53.1% over the last 10 games.
+Emmanuel Okpomo is averaging 3.9 points and 5.2 rebounds for the Wildcats.
+Sami Pissis is averaging 19.6 points over the last 10 games.

 LAST 10 GAMES: Catamounts: 9-1, averaging 71.2 points, 32.5 rebounds, 12.5 assists, 4.5 steals and 4.7 blocks per game while shooting 46.8% from the field.
 Their opponents have averaged 62.3 points per game.